Island School (Hawaii)

 Island School is a private, co-educational, college-preparatory school in Lihue, Hawaii, United States.
-It is located behind the University of Hawaii's Kauai Community College campus.
+It is located behind the University of Hawaii's Kauaʻi Community College campus.

 History

 In January 1977, Island School began with 12 students ranging up to eighth grade.
 Within four years, enrollment was up to 68 and its high school had been established.
 By 1983, Island School had graduated only eight students and the high school was disestablished.
 In 1996, the high school was re-opened due to rising enrollment.
 Island School began graduating seniors again starting with the Class of 2000.
 Today, Island School is a fully accredited college preparatory institution.
-Graduates have been accepted at such institutions as MIT, Yale, Wheaton, Babson, and Ithaca in the East; Oberlin, Denison, Purdue and Creighton in the Midwest; Stanford, University of Southern California, Pomona College, Reed, Gonzaga, Lewis and Clark, Trinity College (Connecticut), University of the Pacific, University of San Diego, Loyola Marymount University, University of Idaho, and the University of Nevada in the West; the University of Hawai`i, Hawai`i Pacific University and Chaminade in Hawai`i.
+Graduates have been accepted at such institutions as Massachusetts Institute of Technology, Yale University, Wheaton, Babson, and Ithaca in the East; Oberlin, Denison, Purdue University and Creighton in the Midwest; Stanford University, University of Southern California, Pomona College, Reed, Gonzaga, Lewis and Clark, Trinity College (Connecticut), University of the Pacific, University of San Diego, Loyola Marymount University, University of Idaho, and the University of Nevada in the West; the University of Hawaiʻi, Hawaii Pacific University and Chaminade in Hawaiʻi.

 In September 1991, the campus was moved from Kealia (on the east side) to its present location in Puhi.
 Island School used several portable classrooms at the Puhi campus, all of which were destroyed by Hurricane Iniki in September 1992.
 Other buildings were obliterated or severely damaged by the hurricane.
 The school re-opened 11 days later by utilizing various off-campus facilities scattered around the island.
 The permanent campus at Puhi was entirely restored within two years.